cvfosammmm/Porto/README.md

 ![Screenshot](https://github.com/cvfosammmm/Porto/raw/master/resources/images/screenshots/2017-12-25.png)

-Porto run Jupyter notebooks on the desktop and is written in Python and Gtk.
+Porto runs Jupyter notebooks on the desktop and is written in Python and Gtk.
 Report any issues you encounter here on Github.
 I'm really happy about any feedback I get, be it about code architecture, design, bugs, feature suggestion, ...

 ## Installation on Debian (Ubuntu?)